Ali Abdullah Saleh: Unified Yemen presidency

 The decline of the Soviet Union severely weakened the status of South Yemen, a communist-originated state, and, in 1990, the North and South agreed to unify after years of negotiations.
-The South accepted Saleh as President of the unified country, while Ali Salim al-Beidh served as the Vice President and a member of the Presidential Council.
+The South accepted Saleh as President of the unified country, while Ali Salem al-Beidh served as the Vice President and a member of the Presidential Council.

 After Iraq lost the Gulf War, Yemeni workers were deported from Kuwait by the restored government.

 In the 1993 parliamentary election, the first held after unification, Saleh's General People's Congress won 122 of 301 seats.
 South disagreeing with their party's third place position, started a brief civil-war until 1994 when Saleh's army ended the insurgency.

-Terrorist links
+Links to Islamist militant groups

 Around 1994, jihadists from Ayman al-Zawahiri's Egyptian Islamic Jihad attempted to regroup in Yemen following a harsh crackdown in Egypt.
 In this, they were tacitly supported by the regime of Ali Abdullah Saleh, as he found them useful in his fight against southern separatists in the civil war of 1994.
 After using Islamic militants to repress the separatist Yemeni Socialist Party and keep the country under his rule, Saleh turned a blind eye to their activities and allowed their sympathizers to work in his intelligence services.